Noeud: command dyacc, Noeud « Next »: command dyalog, Noeud « Previous »: Using DyALog, Noeud « Up »: Using DyALog

 -v

-for the following input files
+language for the following input files

 (rather than choosing a default based on the file name suffix).
 This